Ted Kotcheff: Early life

+Kotcheff's first language was Bulgarian, which he learned before English, he ate Bulgarian food, and all his friends were Macedonian and Bulgarian.
+He saw no difference between Macedonian and Bulgarian, seeing both communities as one and the same.
+He served on the board of directors of the Macedonian Arts Council.
+He has said: "I love Bulgaria", "Bulgarians are my people" and "I have always felt like a Bulgarian".

+During high school, Kotcheff worked at a Goodyear factory and in a slaughterhouse.
+He studied at University College, Toronto, graduating with a degree in English Literature in 1952.

 Career

 Canadian television

-After graduating in English Literature from University College, University of Toronto, Kotcheff began his television career at the age of twenty-four when he joined the staff of the Canadian Broadcasting Corporation, with television in its infancy.
+Kotcheff began his television career at the age of twenty-four when he joined the staff of the Canadian Broadcasting Corporation, with television in its infancy.
 Kotcheff was the youngest director on the staff of the CBC, where he worked for two years on shows such as General Motors Theatre, Encounter, First Performance and On Camera.

 British television

 In 1958, he left Canada to live and work in the United Kingdom.
 He was soon followed by his compatriot Sydney Newman, who had been the Director of Drama at the CBC and then to the United Kingdom to take up a similar position at ABC Weekend TV, one of the franchise holders of the ITV network who also produced much of the nationally networked programming for the channel.

-At ABC, Newman as producer of the popular Armchair Theatre anthology drama programme, on which Kotcheff worked as a director between 1957 and 1960.
-Kotcheff was responsible for directing some of the best-remembered instalments in the series.
-During Underground, transmitted live on 30 November 1958, Kotcheff was required to cope when one of the actors, Gareth Jones, playing a character who was to die of a heart attack, suddenly died of one himself, off-camera, while between scenes, leaving Peter Bowles and others to improvise.
+At ABC, Newman was producer of the popular Armchair Theatre anthology drama programme, on which Kotcheff worked as a director between 1957 and 1960.
+Kotcheff was responsible for directing some of the best-remembered instalments.
+During Underground, transmitted live on November 30, 1958, Kotcheff was required to cope when one of the actors, Gareth Jones, playing a character who was to die of a heart attack, suddenly died of one himself, off-camera, while between scenes, leaving Peter Bowles and others to improvise.

-More successfully, Kotcheff also directed the following year's No Trams to Lime Street by Welsh playwright Alun Owen.
+More successfully, Kotcheff directed the following year's No Trams to Lime Street by Welsh playwright Alun Owen.
 He also did Hour of Mystery, I'll Have You to Remember (1961) by Clive Exton, and episodes of BBC Sunday-Night Play, ITV Television Playhouse, Espionage, First Night, ABC Stage 67, Drama 61-67 and ITV Playhouse.

 Theatre

 Kotcheff also worked in the theatre.
+He directed the original 1964–65 West End production of the musical Maggie May at the Adelphi Theatre, which won the Ivor Novello Award for Outstanding Score of the Year and the Critics' Poll as Best New British Musical.